xzYue/odoo/doc/howtos/web.rst

         },
     });

-The class used to call Odoo models is :class:`openerp.Model`.
-It is instantiated with the Odoo model's name as first parameter (``oepetstore.message_of_the_day`` here).
+The class used to call Modoo models is :class:`openerp.Model`.
+It is instantiated with the Modoo model's name as first parameter (``oepetstore.message_of_the_day`` here).

-:func:`~openerp.web.Model.call` can be used to call any (public) method of an Odoo model.
+:func:`~openerp.web.Model.call` can be used to call any (public) method of an Modoo model.
 It takes the following positional arguments:

 ``name``
   The name of the method to call, ``my_method`` here